Fred's iPhone and iPad Tips

 characteristics.
 UrbanSpoon is similar.

-Translator: Translates words from one language to another.
+- Translator: Translates words from one language

+to another.
 There are several similar applications.

-WootWatch: This may be your introduction
+- WootWatch: This may be your introduction to

 sites. iYugster is a similar service.

-There are many news applications.
+- There are many news applications.
 I like

 Newsy, which offers both video and a transcript.